 4. Each campus may accept students who are deficient in (1), (2), or (3) of the above specifications upon receipt of such evidence as the combination of strength of college-preparatory program, rank in class, grades and grade trends in college-preparatory courses, and standardized test scores.
 For persons who do not meet the above criteria and who have been out of high school three or more years, admission can be based on other factors such as a General Educational Development (GED) diploma, maturity, work experience, military service, and other factors as determined by the campus.
-Each campus, at its discretion, may admit a student on a probationary basis and/or through faculty sponsorship.
+5. Each campus, at its discretion, may admit a student on a probationary basis and/or through faculty sponsorship.

-Transfer Students

-1. Submission of official transcripts from all

-previous institutions attended.
+Indiana residents are expected to complete Core 40, and the Academic Honors Diploma is encouraged.
+Transfer Students Submission of official transcripts from all previous institutions attended.

-The transcripts must reflect a cumulative grade point average of at least a 2.0 (on a 4.0 scale) for Indiana residents and at least a 2.5 (on a 4.0 scale) for out-of-state residents.
-3. If the student has fewer than 26 transferable credit hours, the high school record should reflect compliance with freshman admission requirements as specified above.
+2. The transcripts must reflect a cumulative grade point average of at least a 2.0 (on a 4.0 scale) for Indiana residents and at least a 2.5 (on a 4.0 scale) for out-of-state residents.
+If the student has fewer than 26 transferable credit hours, the high school record should reflect compliance with freshman admission requirements as specified above.
 The credentials of students seeking transfer to Indiana University will be evaluated on an individual basis.

 When students do not qualify upon first application, they will be counseled about ways of removing deficiencies so that they may qualify for admission at a later date.
 If any provision of this policy is held invalid, the invalidity does not affect other provisions of this policy which can be given effect without the invalid provision, and to this end the provisions of this policy are severable.
 Transfer to Other Indiana University Campuses The policy stated below concerning transfer credit pertains to undergraduate students only.
-Indiana University credits transferred from one campus of Indiana University to another will be evaluated and accepted in terms at least as favorable as credits transferred from other accredited institutions in the United States.
-No review of the credits will be undertaken except in good faith terms of the same criteria used in evaluating external credits.
-In fact, students transferring within the Indiana University system are treated much more favorably because of the similarity of course work on the eight campuses.
-Students who want to transfer to another campus should follow these procedures:
+Each campus has established one office to serve as the central information source for intercampus transfers.
+Some campuses have priority dates for students to declare an interest in making an intercampus transfer.
+Even if a campus has no priority date, it is important to start investigating the transfer requirements as early as possible to assure the best possibility of enrolling in your desired courses.
+Consult the intercampus transfer Web site at www.iupui.edu/~moveiu for detailed information and a listing of campus contacts and intercampus transfer policies.
+You can also initiate an intercampus transfer by completing the form on the website.
+Students who want to transfer from one Indiana University campus to another campus should follow these procedures: